brockmanmatt/CoverageTrends/README.md

 ```

+# applyULMFiT.py
+Uses the fastai ULMFiT tool https://docs.fast.ai/text.html with AWD_LSTM to update model embeddings and predict when/by which publication a headline was written.
+Requires GPU & fastai library (not included in requirments.txt because not needed if not using).

 # archived links
 contains a folder for each news site, where within each folder there's a .csv for each day with the headlines and urls on the home page at each scrape.
 Time is normalized to UTC time.